missing-user/missing-user.github.io/_portfolio/hackatum-r-s-satellite-challenge.md

 - "/images/cover_image_min.webp"

 ---
-Our winning submission to the [https://hack.tum.de/](https://hack.tum.de/ "HackaTUM") 2021 Rohde & Schwarz Challenge.
-The goal was to develop a satellite constellation for air traffic communication in a single weekend.
+Our winning submission to the [https://hack.tum.de/](https://hack.tum.de/ "HackaTUM") 2021 Rohde & Schwarz challenge, where the goal was to develop a satellite constellation for air traffic communication in a single weekend.